DRAINAGE BASIN: Hudson/James Bay

 UNIT 3 - July 30, 1963

 ASSET TRANSFERRED TO ONTARIO POWER GENERATION: April 1, 1999

 CAPACITY: 182 MW

-Otter Rapids Generating Station (GS) is located on the Abitibi River, midway between Cochrane and Moosonee, and has been providing clean, renewable power to Ontario since 1961.
-The station is operated by a skilled team at our Northeast Operations’ control room in Timmins.
-Most of the maintenance on the station is done by technicians located at our work centre in Kapuskasing.
-The station’s four generating units provide enough energy each year to power about 60,000 homes.
+Otter Rapids Generating Station (GS), located on the Abitibi River midway between Cochrane and Moosonee, has been providing clean, renewable power to Ontario since 1961.
+The station’s four generating units, which are operated remotely from our control centre in Timmins, provide enough electricity to power about 60,000 homes.

-As with all of our hydroelectric stations, Otter Rapids’s operations consider the needs of the environment and other users of the waterways.
-Water levels and flows are managed by technicians within approved water management plans.
+As with the operations at all of our generating stations, OPG is considerate of the environment and other users of the waterways.
+Our technicians manage water levels and flows according to approved water management plans.
 The amount of water available for generation depends on environmental needs, minimum and maximum water level requirements, and precipitation.

 Otter Rapids GS generates clean, renewable electricity 24 hours a day, 365 days a year, and is part of OPG’s clean energy portfolio, which is more than 99 per cent free of smog and carbon emissions.